ttvettuparambil/sarpa/memory-bank/productContext.md

 - Detailed information about the location and snake description
 - Ability to update the status of rescue operations
 - Tools to document rescued snakes and their release
+- Access to educational content for continuous learning

 ### For Administrators